 - Georgia Tech-Lorraine and Georgia Tech Shenzhen Campuses: Students who live in France or can obtain a French student visa and are interested in pursuing a master's degree in Aerospace Engineering, Computer Science, Electrical and Computer Engineering, or Mechanical Engineering can start their program at the Georgia Tech-Lorraine Campus, and then choose to remain at that campus or switch to the Atlanta campus the following semester once they receive their student visa.
 Students who are pursuing an M.S. in Electrical and Computer Engineering who live in China or have a Chinese visa can start their program at the Georgia Tech Shenzhen Campus, and then choose to either remain at that campus to complete their degree or can transfer to the Atlanta campus the following semester after they receive their student visa.

-Students who are admitted to begin their studies at the Shenzhen or Lorraine campuses in the Fall must complete two semesters at either Georgia Tech Shenzhen or Georgia Tech-Lorraine before choosing to either remain at either international campus to complete their degree, or transfer to the Atlanta campus.
+Students who apply and are admitted directly to the Shenzhen or Lorraine campuses and were not admitted to the Atlanta campus in the Fall, must complete two semesters at either Georgia Tech Shenzhen or Georgia Tech-Lorraine before choosing to either remain at either international campus to complete their degree, or transfer to the Atlanta campus.

 Graduate Student Researchers or Teaching Assistants